 - 6. Prisoners and probationers should promptly receive the support and care they need to maintain, protect and improve their mental health, with respect for their human dignity. - 7.
-Mental health care should take account of gender and cultural factors that may determine the needs of prisoners and probationers. - 8.
+Mental healthcare should take account of gender and cultural factors that may determine the needs of prisoners and probationers. - 8.
 Prisoners and probationers should have access to mental healthcare that produces outcomes of equivalent quality to the mental healthcare provided for the general population. - 9.
-Prisoners and probationers should be provided with relevant information in a form that they can understand on how they can access support for their mental health. - 10.
-Alternative provisions should be made for prisoners and probationers whose mental health is incompatible with the sanction or measure imposed.
+Prisoners and probationers should be provided with relevant information, in a form that they can understand, on how they can access support for their mental health. - 10.
+Alternative provisions should be made for prisoners and probationers whose mental health is incompatible with the sanction or measure imposed. - 11.1.
+Where the mental health of a prisoner makes it essential that the prisoner be separated from other prisoners, such separation may be imposed provided that the requirements of Rule 53A of the European Prison Rules are met. - 11.2.
+Solitary confinement as a disciplinary punishment should not be imposed on a prisoner with a mental disorder unless the requirements of Rule 60.6.b of the European Prison Rules are met. - 11.3.
+A prisoner should never be subject to solitary confinement only for mental health reasons.